 FUN Mentoring Network

-The FUN Mentoring Network is a program to support faculty who engage undergraduates in neuroscience classrooms and laboratories at all levels, in a diversity of careers and institutions.
+The FUN Mentoring Network is a program to support faculty who engage undergraduates in neuroscience classrooms and laboratories at all levels, and in a diversity of careers and institutions.
 We encourage applications from all FUN members, including those from all institutional and ethnic backgrounds.
 Members holding tenured, tenure-track, non-tenure-track, part-time, adjunct, non-academic, and other positions are invited to apply to become mentors and mentees.

 Modeled after other successful mentoring networks, the program uses a coaching model to help participants develop skills for a variety of careers within and outside academia.
 Mentors will be trained to help mentees develop skills to succeed in their careers and in their personal lives, and host discussions about experiences and pressures, including those faced by groups underrepresented in the sciences.
 Mentees will benefit from the guidance and shared experience of their mentors and peers within the mentoring network.
+A separate, virtual mentoring program (without training) will be offered for members who are not able to attend the in-person training.
+Please indicate your program preference on the application.